FREE: Ready to build sustainable revenue and get paid for your life-changing work? Get the tools:

 For the latter: feel free to use the cliché to rock your unique writing voice!

-Create some cliché alchemy for unique business ideas
+Create some marketing cliché alchemy for unique business ideas

-But if you avoid clichés altogether, you may miss deep universal truths that immediately communicate your unique business value.
+But if you avoid clichés altogether, you may miss deep universal truths that immediately tell a memorable story about your unique business value.

 And just like the chords in a song, clichés give rise to an infinite variety of approaches.